ATSOTECK/rage/README.md

-# oink
+# RAGE

-Python In Go -> PIG -> Oink
+Really
+Adequate
+Go-python
+Engine

-Aims to be compatible with python 3.14
+RAGE aims to be compatible with python 3.14